joanna-lim/flask-tutorial-notes-app/README.md

 # Notes Website with Flask

-A work in progress, this is a Python Website using Flask, made following a YouTube video.
+This is a Python Website using Flask, made following a YouTube video.

 Key Learning Points:
 - User session management with Flask-Login